devennn/devennn.github.io/_posts/2022-08-02-map-column-name-from-other-dataframe.md

 ---
 layout: post
-title: Easy way to map columns from different dataframe using pandas
+title: Map column from different dataframes with Pandas
 ---

 There is a time when 2 dataframes need to be summarized in a single table.